Not a Whisky Spirit! Ghost stories from Islay Scotland

 Scottish Ghost Stories from the island of Islay

 Whisky is by far the most famous spirit on Islay, our Scottish island.
-But with Halloween looming, we thought we would look at some of our other types of spirits that inhabit this ancient place.
+But with Halloween looming, we thought we would look at some of the other types of spirits that inhabit this ancient place.
+And some Scottish Halloween traditions.
 If you like Scottish ghost stories, then read on and find out what eerie friends live alongside us …

 Kildalton Castle and its employee